sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 ### `pkg`

 - **Type**: `PkgConfig`
-- **Default**: Auto-discovered if not specified
+- **Default**: Auto-derived if not specified

 Package configuration for creating Mojo package.
 The created Mojo package will be placed in the `$PREFIX/lib/mojo` dir, which will make it discoverable to anything that depends on the package.

-**Auto-discovery behavior:**
+**Auto-derive behavior:**
 - If `pkg` is not specified, pixi-build-mojo will search for a directory containing `__init__.mojo` or `__init__.🔥` in the following order:
   1. `<project_root>/<project_name>/`
   2. `<project_root>/src/`
 - If found, it creates a package with the name set to the project name
 - If no valid package directory is found, no package is built
+- If a binary is manually configured, a pkg will not be auto-derived and must be manually specified.
-- If a binary is also auto-discovered, a pkg will not be generateda and must be manually specified
+- If a binary is also auto-derive, a pkg will not be generated and must be manually specified

 #### `pkg.name`